skyvalenti/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 6. **Data Grouping**: Split the data into groups based on categorical variables for deeper analysis.
 7. **Model Development**: Build, evaluate, and refine predictive models.
 8. **Presentation**: Create a comprehensive presentation to communicate your findings and analysis.

-## Revisions and Additions

-In addition to the foundational tools and methods traditionally used in this course, we have incorporated several new techniques and tools to enhance the learning experience.
-These include advanced machine learning algorithms, modern data visualization libraries, and cloud-based data processing platforms.
-These additions ensure that the course remains up-to-date with current industry standards and practices, providing a robust and comprehensive learning experience.

 ## Capstone Project Details